-Example: Assume a lady has been awarded the Daughters of Liberty Medal from a State Society, a Lydia Darragh Medal from the District, State Society, and Chapter, the Martha Washington Medal from the State Society, the Medal of Appreciation from the Chapter, and a Bronze Samuel Adams Congress Medal.
-In such a situation, the lady would wear the medals as follows: Bronze Samuel Adams Congress Medal, Lydia Darragh Medal (with two bronze oak leaf clusters), Daughters of Liberty Medal, Martha Washington Medal, Medal of Appreciation.
+Example: Assume a lady has been awarded the Daughters of Liberty Medal from a State Society, a Lydia Darragh Medal from the District, State Society, and Chapter, the Medal of Appreciation from the Chapter, the Martha Washington Medal from the State Society, and a Bronze Samuel Adams Congress Medal.
+In such a situation, the lady would wear the medals as follows: Bronze Samuel Adams Congress Medal, Lydia Darragh Medal (with two bronze oak leaf clusters), Daughters of Liberty Medal, Martha Washington Medal, then the Medal of Appreciation.